Bhanu-Sharma-7/basics-of-languages/README.md

-# 🚀 Basics of Python Programming Languages
+# 🚀 Basics of Programming Languages

 A beginner-friendly repository that contains **basic syntax and fundamental programs** of popular programming languages including **Python, C++, Java, and JavaScript**.